No. No. No. (Margaret Thatcher)

-"No. No. No." was the response of British prime minister Margaret Thatcher to European Commission president Jacques Delors's proposals for European integration at the October 1990 European Council summit meeting in Rome.
+"No. No. No." was a speech given by British prime minister Margaret Thatcher to the House of Commons in response to European Commission president Jacques Delors's proposals for European integration at the October 1990 European Council summit meeting in Rome.
 Her remarks led to the resignation of deputy prime minister Geoffrey Howe and the ensuing Conservative Party leadership election in which Thatcher was ousted.

 Background

 On 30 October 1990, a day after returning from the European Council summit meeting in Rome, Thatcher delivered a statement to the House of Commons on the summit.
 Both her foreign secretary Geoffrey Howe and chancellor Nigel Lawson had threatened resignation the previous year if Thatcher did not agree to let Britain join the European Exchange Rate Mechanism.
-Thatcher subsequently replaced Howe as foreign secretary, appointing him leader of the House and deputy prime minister.
+Thatcher subsequently replaced Howe as foreign secretary with John Major, and appointed Howe leader of the House and deputy prime minister.
 At the summit, Thatcher went against her cabinet's joint position by rejecting Britain's membership of any future arrangement for an economic and monetary union.